Loyalty program benefits include a lift in sales

-Beyond just benefiting consumers, restaurant loyalty programs also benefit the dining establishments that offer them.
+Beyond just benefiting consumers, restaurant loyalty solutions also benefit the dining establishments that offer them.
 A National Restaurant Association study found that adding to or expanding a rewards program was a great way for restaurants to grow their business.
-Twenty-five percent of casual dining restaurateurs have realized increased loyalty from adding or expanding their loyalty program.
+Twenty-five percent of casual dining restaurateurs have realized increased loyalty from adding or expanding their loyalty initiatives.
 Twenty-six percent of fine dining establishments have also seen these results.

 1. Reward customer referrals.
 The oldest type of marketing is still the best: word-of-mouth referrals.
 When current customers refer a friend, family member or colleague to your place of business, they’re simultaneously helping you earn a new customer and vouching for the quality of your company and services.
 These days, referrals don’t just happen in person or over the phone.
 Indeed, a lot of today’s referral traffic happens digitally—be it via email, social media sharing or between smartphones.

 You might be surprised to learn that 24.63 percent of online social media referral traffic comes from Facebook (Source: Shareaholic).
 Implementing simple rewards such as giving diners a free soft drink for “checking in” at your location on Facebook can help to spread the word about your establishment, while not cutting into your bottom line too much.
 This tactic can be especially effective if you’ve just opened a new location and need a cheap way to create a “buzz” in your local community.
-Consider loading loyalty program points onto the accounts of customers who refer someone new to your business.
+Consider loading loyalty points onto the accounts of customers who refer someone new to your business.

 2. Make your rewards valuable.
-If you expect your loyalty program to be attractive to your customers, you have to give them rewards they will use.
+If you expect your program to be attractive to your customers, you have to give them rewards they will use.
 If not, they may spend money at competitors who are doing a better job of offering meaningful rewards.
 When determining what type of rewards you should offer to make your loyalty program most appealing, consider what consumers find most valuable.
-When asked about what loyalty program features they find most valuable, here’s what consumers had to say:
+When asked about what features they find most valuable, here’s what consumers had to say:

 - 79% appreciated discounts